Sookchand/OilGasMarketOptimisation/DEPLOYMENT.md

-# Deploying to Netlify
+# Deploying to Netlify and Streamlit Cloud

-This document provides instructions for deploying the Oil & Gas Market Optimization system to Netlify.
+This document provides instructions for deploying the Oil & Gas Market Optimization system to both Netlify and Streamlit Cloud.

 ## Prerequisites

 1. A Netlify account
+2. A Streamlit Cloud account
-2. Git installed on your local machine
+3. Git installed on your local machine
-3. A GitHub repository for your project
+4. A GitHub repository for your project

 ## Deployment Steps